Nocturnal Animals

 Suicide Squad is an inverse to the usual superhero movie, where the bad guys are good and the humans, particularly Amanda Waller (Viola Davis), have become the devil incarnate to keep the human race feeling safe.

 It’s a time of fear where mere mortals are faced with the idea of being over-powered.
 What would happen if Superman decided to take the President and drop him from the sky?
-No one would have been able to stop him.
+No one would be able to stop him.

 To protect the human race, Amanda Waller puts together a squad of super-villains.
 Those with superpower but those locked away for being, well, bad.
 And now an Enchantress (Cara Delevingne), a genie let out of the proverbial bottle, has come to take over the world.